ankitmalpani/udacity-carnd-behavioral-cloning-p3/README.md

 I also split my data into a 70-30 training-validation split.

 It took me quite a bit of time to play around with these various ideas and I went through multiple permutations to get the right combination and better accuracy.
+Some images post augmentation and processing (ex: random brightness application)

 ![alt text][image4]
 ![alt text][image5]